Anix003/Project-AI/API_REFERENCE.md

-# API Reference - ComplainHub
+# API Reference - Civic-AI

-Complete API documentation for all endpoints in the ComplainHub platform.
+Complete API documentation for all endpoints in the Civic-AI platform.

 ## Base URL
 ```